laicuRoot/Jamming/README.md

 # Jamming
 > Spotify API React Project

-This project consists in a Web-App built using React and Spotify API that allows you to log-in in your Spotify account and create PlayList in the browser that you can upload in your Spotify app.
+This project consists in a Web-App built using React and Spotify API that allows you to log-in in your Spotify account and create playlists in the browser that you can upload in your Spotify app.

 ## Getting Started